 Toe Boxes

-If the cowboy boots have pointed toe boxes, they’ll put pressure on your forefoot.
+If the cowboy boots have pointed toe boxes, they’ll pressure your forefoot.
 This triangular shape can’t accommodate the natural shape of our feet.
 It’s particularly harmful to your feet if you have bunions, hammertoe, or Morton’s neuroma.

-I typically like to wear round toe ropers; they provide ample room in the toe box and have low heels, making them easy to walk in and comfortable enough to wear all day.
+However, your toes will have more room if you go for boots with round or square tips.
+So, make sure to buy the right boots to avoid discomfort caused by the wrong toe size.
+I typically like to wear round toe ropers; they provide ample room in the toe box and have low heels, making them easy to walk in and comfortable to wear all day.

 Heels